TypicalRandomNerd/blender-reference/README.md

-Shift+N|Recalculate Normals|Recalculates normals so all normals are facing the proper direction Shift+Z|Toggle Wireframe|Toggles wireframe mode on and off Shift+W|Bend Tool|Tool that allows you to bend objects around the 3D cursor and mouse cursor Shift+RMB|Move 3D Cursor|Moves the 3D cursor to the mouse pointer Shift+Tab|Toggle Snapping|Toggles snapping on and off Shift+Space|Toolbar Menu|Brings up menu that has all the tools from the tools panel
+Shift+N|Recalculate Normals|Recalculates normals so all normals are facing the proper direction Shift+Z|Toggle Wireframe|Toggles wireframe mode on and off Shift+W|Bend Tool|Tool that allows you to bend objects around the 3D cursor and mouse cursor Shift+G|Select Similar|Opens menu with a variety of select similar operations Shift+RMB|Move 3D Cursor|Moves the 3D cursor to the mouse pointer Shift+Tab|Toggle Snapping|Toggles snapping on and off Shift+Space|Toolbar Menu|Brings up menu that has all the tools from the tools panel